 - Efforts to keep Britain in the Gold Standard, and in particular, the decision in 1925 to return to the prewar level of $4.85.
 This meant UK exports were overvalued, and also monetary policy had to be kept tighter than necessary (real interest rates very high)

 - Real Wage unemployment.
-Wholesale prices fell by 25 per cent between 1921 and 1929.
+Wholesale prices fell by 25 percent between 1921 and 1929.
 However, falling prices were not matched by falling wages, as understandably, the increasingly unionised labour movements resisted nominal wage cuts.
 This led to real wage unemployment.

 - Deflation.
 Deflation discouraged consumer spending and increased the burden of debt.
 See: problems of deflation

-A big feature of the UK economy in the 1920s, was a desire to maintain the value of Sterling at its pre-war level of $4.86.
+A big feature of the UK economy in the 1920s was a desire to maintain the value of Sterling at its pre-war level of $4.86.
 This was partly a political move – the feeling a strong Pound was a key feature of Britain’s past economic success.
 During the war, Sterling had held its value relatively well – thanks to American loans.
 But, with the ending of the war and drying up of US loans, Sterling started to slide.
-The US dollar was becoming increasing attractive due to:
+The US dollar was becoming increasingly attractive due to:

 - Rising US competitiveness

 - Lower US inflation.